Berliner Journal: Transfer to sons

-Rittinger died in 1897, and in 1899 Motz left the Berliner Journal to become the honorary sheriff of Waterloo County.
-Their sons took over the newspaper that year, William John Motz serving as local editor and Herman Rittinger the technical publisher-director.
+Rittinger died in 1897, and, in 1899, Motz left the Berliner Journal to become the honorary sheriff of Waterloo County.
+Their sons took over the newspaper that year; William John Motz served as local editor and Herman Rittinger as the technical publisher-director.
 In 1904, another of Friedrich Rittinger's sons, John Adam Rittinger, became the newspaper's editor-in-chief after the Journal acquired the paper he owned and operated, Die Ontario Glocke of nearby Walkerton, Ontario.

 John Adam Rittinger was born 16 February 1855 in Berlin, Canada West.
 After graduating from St. Jerome's College in 1873, Rittinger learned the printing trade at his father's shop and apprenticed for newspapers in Guelph, Toronto, Buffalo, New York and Chicago.
-In December 1875, he and the Pennsylvania German Dr. Aaron Eby acquired the Walkerton Glocke in Walkerton, Ontario.
+In December 1875, he and the Pennsylvania German Aaron Eby acquired the Walkerton Glocke in Walkerton, Ontario.
 Their partnership dissolved in 1878 over political disagreements, with Rittinger becoming the sole owner and editor, renaming it Die Ontario Glocke in 1882.
 Readers knew him affectionally as the "Glockemann", or the "Bell Ringer".
 On 1 July 1904, the Berliner Journal acquired the Glocke and made Rittinger its new editor-in-chief.

 William John Motz also attended St. Jerome's College, graduating in 1889.
 He studied classics and philosophy under St. Jerome's founder, Friar Louis Funcken, whom Kalbfleisch describes as "a preist of great erudition and exceptional pedagogical ability."
 Motz subsequently obtained a BA in political science at the University of Toronto and an MA at St. Francis Xavier College in New York.
 After returning to St. Jerome's and teaching for three years, he left for the Journal editorship in January 1899.
 In the years that followed, he occasionally returned to St. Jerome's to provide guest lectures on journalism.

 Both Motz and Rittinger's views as espoused in the Journal were heavily influenced by their education under Funcken, promoting the use of the German language, civic duty and continuing to criticize the anti-liberal trends in Germany and Prussia.
 In a 1911 letter, Julius Funcken, brother of Louis and, though he lived in Holland, an avid reader of the Journal, wrote, "we believe we are not mistaken when we see Louis' views in the trends of the paper."
 The sons focused the Journal more heavily on local and national Canadian coverage than on Germany.
 Their approach to political coverage was also more neutral than John Motz's had been before them, only using the editorial columns to make political arguments.
 Letters to the editor written in the Pennsylvania-German dialect rather than traditional High German became more common.